blazeitdude/FdF/README.md

 </div>

->**important!** the project is currently being built only on macOS, Linux support will be added in the future<br/>
+>**important!** The project is currently being built only on macOS, Linux support will be added in the future<br/>
-> due to the addition of the menu, the project does not pass the norminette check<br/>
+> Due to the addition of the menu, the project does not pass the norminette check<br/>
 ## Compile
 to build a project<br/>
 `$ make`<br/>